When in Paris, it can be a challenge to figure out which Metro pass to buy.

 RATP is the name of the agency that manages public transit in and around Paris, so you will get used to seeing its logo as you make your way around the city.

-There is also the Mobilis one-day pass, which you can get for different numbers of zones.
-Navigo offers weekly, monthly, and annual passes and several different passes specifically for those 25 and younger.
+Navigo offers weekly, monthly, and annual passes and a pass specifically for those 25 and younger.

 Are you confused?
 Don’t worry - we’ll break down the different options so you can figure out what works best for you for getting around Paris.